HusseinDStudy/new_adopte1etudiant/docs/CI-CD.md

     *   Containers are started in detached mode using `docker compose up -d --force-recreate`.
 6.  **Container Health Monitoring**: The script includes comprehensive health checks and retry logic for container startup.
 7.  **Run Database Migrations**: After the services are up, it runs `npx prisma migrate deploy` inside the running `api` container to apply any new database migrations with retry logic (up to 5 attempts).
+8.  **Run Database Seeding**: Executes `npx prisma db seed` to populate the database with initial data.
-8.  **Health Checks**: The script performs a series of checks to ensure containers are running and the API is responsive.
+9.  **Health Checks**: The script performs comprehensive health checks including API health endpoint and web server availability.
+10. **Cleanup**: Removes old backups (keeps last 5) and cleans up old Docker images to save disk space.

 ### Native Deployment Variant